National FPS Practice Test

 2. Advocating for Improved Outcomes for Families and Youth

 A frustrated family reports that multiple providers don’t understand their daughter’s needs.
-How does the PSP model effective partnerships between parents and professionals?
+How does the FPS model effective partnerships between parents and professionals?

 A. Observe a meeting between parents and providers.

 B. Facilitate a conversation between the parents and providers.

 C. File a complaint on behalf of the parents against the providers.

 D. Share the FPS’s own experience as a parent working with providers.